System Failure: The Way Guest Posts Usually Work

 - Sales Use: Keep a list of all your guest posts in a central place so your sales team can show them to prospects to build trust during the decision phase.

-- Improvement Cycle: Look at which guides convert leads best to decide what topics you should write about next.
+- Improvement Cycle: Track which guides convert leads best, then use that data to decide what topics to pitch next.

 How Guest Posting Changes Based on Your Role

 When I look at people growing in their careers, I see them change not just what they do, but how they approach a task.
-Guest posting, a common way to get your name out, looks very different depending on what level you are at in the company.
+Guest posting looks different at every career level — not just in execution, but in what success means.

 Doing the Work & Being Resourceful

 At the junior level, success is about mastering the "how."
-A junior person proves their worth by taking a general task and finishing it well, needing very little extra guidance.
+A junior person proves their worth by taking a general task and finishing it well, needing almost no extra guidance.
 Success means they can handle the whole process themselves.

 "They need to prove they can manage the entire process—research, pitching, writing, and formatting—delivering a final draft that needs almost no changes."